calipho-sib/dataintegration-tutorial/sessions/s2.airflow/README.md

 ```

+For more information on docker operators can be found in the documentation; https://airflow.apache.org/docs/stable/_api/airflow/operators/index.html

 #### Schedule
 *schedule_interval* is the parameter, which controls the execution schedule of a DAG.
 According to the schedule_interval, DAG is scheduled for execution automatically.
 If the *schedule_interval* is null, DAG has to be started manually via the admin interface or CLI.